solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 The new `COPY FROM` `DEFAULT` parameter syntax allows for the import of data into a table using a common token in the source data.

-> NOTE: These paths below are Windows based and you may need to adjust based on your environment (WSL, Linux, etc)
+> NOTE: These paths below are Windows based and may need adjusted based on the environment (WSL, Linux, etc)

 1. Download and review the `https://solliancepublicdata.blob.core.windows.net/ms-postgresql-labs/default.csv` file
 2. Notice the usage of the `\D` in the source data:

     ![Alt text](media/02_02_copy_from_default.png)

-3. In pgAdmin, right-click the `airbnb` database, select **PSQL Tool**.
+3. In pgAdmin, right-click the `airbnb` database, then select **PSQL Tool**.
 4. In the psql window, run the following command to import the data:

     ```sql